Area Monotonicity of Wormhole Throats and a Geometric Bound on Information Transfer

+In this paper, we provide a concrete realization of such a result and bound.
+We prove that after the GJW deformation is switched off, the area of the wormhole throat, a smooth codimension-2 cross-section, cannot be increased by any infalling matter satisfying the null energy condition (NEC).
+This geometric monotonicity is formulated through a two-stage separation between the topology-establishing background, namely the GJW deformation that violates the ANEC and opens the traversable window, and the subsequent signal-carrying matter, which is assumed to satisfy the NEC.
+This separation resolves the apparent conflict of applying the NEC-based theorems to a fundamentally ANEC-violating geometry.
+We impose the local bottleneck condition ($\theta_{(k)}|_{S_0} \leq 0$) that characterizes the throat as a local geometric constraint, distinct from a global extremal-surface condition.

+It should be noted that the geometric statement itself—that area is non-increasing under NEC-satisfying matter—follows from the standard Raychaudhuri equation.
+The novelty of our work lies not in the mathematical theorem per se but in its application to the physically nontrivial setting of traversable wormholes, where the two-stage separation provides the necessary conceptual bridge to apply classical focusing results to a quantum-stabilized geometry.

-By combining this geometric monotonicity with the max-flow/min-cut theorem in the bit threads formulation of holographic entropy~\cite{FreedmanHeadrick}, we derive a sharp upper bound for information transmission: the maximum number of independent quantum degrees of freedom that can be transmitted during the traversable window is exactly $A_{\min}/4G_{N}$.
+By combining this geometric monotonicity with the max-flow / min-cut theorem in the bit-thread formulation of holographic entropy \cite{Freedman2017}, we derive a semiclassical upper bound for information transmission: the maximum number of independent quantum degrees of freedom that can be transmitted during the traversable window is at most $A_{\min}/4G_N$.